 d) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing;

-e) Resolution 169 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the admission of academia to participate in the work of the Union;
+e) Resolution 169 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the admission of academia to participate in the work of the Union;

 f) Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the strategy for the coordination of efforts among the three Sectors of the Union;

 g) Resolution 195 (Busan, 2014) of the Plenipotentiary Conference, on the implementation of the Smart Africa Manifesto;

+h) Resolution 74 (Rev. Geneva, 2022) Enhancing participation of Sector Members from developing countries in the work of the ITU Telecommunication Standardization Sector;

-h) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things and smart sustainable cities and communities;
+i) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things and smart sustainable cities and communities;

-i) Resolution 34 (Rev. Geneva, 2022) of this assembly, on voluntary contributions;
+j) Resolution 34 (Rev. Geneva, 2022) of this assembly, on voluntary contributions;

-j) Resolution 67 (Rev. Geneva, 2022) of this assembly, on use in ITU-T of the languages of the Union on an equal footing,
+k) Resolution 67 (Rev. Geneva, 2022) of this assembly, on use in ITU-T of the languages of the Union on an equal footing,

 recognizing